OSRP Policies and Other Pertinent Information

 Effective February 1, 2012, Southeastern will implement a new cellular phone policy, which will cover all current and future cellular phone users.
 For more information on the new policy check here or contact Basic Computing/Telephone Services at 549-5050.

-For 2017-2018, mileage is reimbursed at the state rate of $0.53/mile.
+For 2018-2019, mileage is reimbursed at the state rate of $0.54/mile, up to a maximum of 99 miles.
 For official state business travel, employees may utilize a state vehicle when available, may rent a vehicle under the Enterprise Rent-A-Car's State Motor Pool Rental Contract; or may use their personal vehicle, with reimbursement not to exceed a maximum of 99 miles.
 Please see Travel Regulations for other changes in state travel.

 Electronic Submission Recommendation